-Sedgefield Water Polo squad was founded in 97 with the support of the swimming club and soon after the water polo club established itself as the leading club for junior water polo in the northeast, to include Northumberland, Cleveland, Cumbria and Yorkshire.
+Sedgefield Water Polo Club was founded in 1997 with the support of the swimming club and soon established itself as the leading club for junior water polo in the north east, to include Northumberland, Cleveland, Cumbria and Yorkshire.

-From the year 2000 Sedgefield have been one of the strongest clubs in the country, a marvellous achievement considering the competition from the big clubs of Sheffield, Manchester, Liverpool, Cheltenham and London.
+From 2000, Sedgefield have been one of the strongest clubs in the country; a marvellous achievement considering the competition from bigger clubs such as Sheffield, Manchester, Liverpool, Cheltenham and London.

 July 9th 2006 brought the boy’s under 17’s water polo team to the national finals defeating Croydon, Manchester, Dunfermline, London Invicta and Birmingham to get their place, they then successfully beat Cheltenham 10 – 6 to win.

 In the under 19 championships Sedgefield defeated Manchester, Leeds, Sheffield, and Cheltenham to gain a place in the finals but narrowly lost to London Invicta in the finals 9 – 7.